Mechanical EngineeringFind a programme

-Dr Kazem Alemzadeh BSc(CNAA), PhD(Brad), CEng, MIMechE, (Senior Lecturer), Adaptive machining and predictive maintenance; dental CAD/CAM in restorative dentistry; reverse engineering; vision system.
+Dr Kazem Alemzadeh BSc(CNAA), PhD(Brad), CEng, MIMechE, (Senior Lecturer), dental CAD/CAM in restorative dentistry; reverse engineering; vision system.; Adaptive machining and predictive maintenance

-Professor Julian Booker BEng, PhD(Hull), CEng, FIMechE, (Professor of Mechanical Design Engineering), Concept design for fatigue resistance; design for quality; design for reliability using probabilistic methods; integration and implementation of design tools and methods in new product development; selection and costing methods for manufacturing.; Concept design for fatigue resistance
+Professor Julian Booker BEng, PhD(Hull), CEng, FIMechE, (Professor of Mechanical Design Engineering), design for X; design tools and methods; probabilistic methods; selection and costing methods for manufacturing.; Concept design for fatigue resistance

-Professor Stuart Burgess BSc, PhD(Brun), CEng, FIMechE, (Professor of Engineering Design), Car transport efficiency; efficiency modelling of structures and mechanisms; insect flight mechanisms; roller-chain wear and efficiency modelling.
+Professor Stuart Burgess BSc, PhD(Brun), CEng, FIMechE, (Professor of Engineering Design), efficiency modelling of structures and mechanisms; insect flight mechanisms; roller-chain wear and efficiency modelling.; Car transport efficiency

 Dr Harry Coules Harry Coules MEng (Oxon.), PhD (Cranfield), CEng, Eur.
-Ing., (Lecturer in Structural Integrity), engineering applications of neutron scattering; fracture mechanics; modelling of material and structural failure; nuclear engineering; residual stress; structural integrity; welding and metal additive manufacturing
+Ing., (Lecturer in Structural Integrity), fracture mechanics; modelling of material and structural failure; nuclear engineering; residual stress; structural integrity; welding and metal additive manufacturing.; Engineering applications of neutron scattering

-Professor Anthony Croxford MEng, PhD(Bristol), (Professor of Ultrasonics and Dynamics), Defect classification and quantification using ultrasound; dynamics and control of fluidised beds; guided wave structural health monitoring
+Professor Anthony Croxford MEng, PhD(Bristol), (Professor of Ultrasonics and Dynamics), dynamics and control of fluidised beds; guided wave structural health monitoring.; Defect classification and quantification using ultrasound

-Professor Bruce Drinkwater BEng, PhD(Lond), ACGI, DIC, CEng, FIMechE, FInstNDT, MInstP, (Professor of Ultrasonics), Dynamics; non-destructive testing; ultrasonic measurement of contact and lubrication; ultrasonic sensors.
+Professor Bruce Drinkwater BEng, PhD(Lond), ACGI, DIC, CEng, FIMechE, FInstNDT, MInstP, (Professor of Ultrasonics), non-destructive testing; ultrasonic measurement of contact and lubrication; ultrasonic sensors.; Dynamics

 Dr Mark Gilbertson BEng(Liv), DPhil(Oxon), (Senior Lecturer in Mechanical Engineering), Fluid mechanics; fluidisation; geophysical granular flows; particle fluid interactions; segregation and mixing; validation of numerical models of multiphase flow.